 With this 5.5 score, I think the Lux is a great option for strict side sleepers who will benefit from the soft and contouring foam that’ll protect the hips and shoulders.
 The Lux will especially be good if you enjoy that notorious memory foam feeling of being surrounded and hugged by the mattress.
 On the flip side, I would tell stomach sleepers to think twice about the Puffy Lux, since you’ll usually need a much firmer mattress to keep the spine in safe alignment.

-Another important thing to understand about a mattress is how well it will relieve pressure — specifically around the hips, shoulders, and spine.
-To figure this out, I have a convenient pressure map that can do this detective work.
+Pressure relief refers to how well a mattress alleviates tension at pressure points at the hips, shoulders, and lower back.
+To figure this out, I have a convenient pressure map that can do the detective work.

 As I move between positions, the map will make a colorful graphic depicting how my body is interacting with the structure in real time.
 Blue areas indicate zones of low pressure while red ones demonstrate high tension.